-Not too long ago, there were just a handful of TV channels in the UK.
+Not too long ago, there was just one way to watch TV in the UK – through your aerial.
 Nowadays, there’s not only a plethora of different channels broadcasting shows from all different walks of life, there’s also a multitude of broadcasters.

 As a result, it can be tough to figure out exactly which TV package you should go for.
 Should you choose a pay TV service or stick with Freeview?
 And what about streaming?
 Our Connections Experts are here to answer any questions you might have about your TV and to help you get it set up.